rlbasu/project_getting_cleaning_data/codebook.md

 @subject - The ID of the test subject
 @activity - The type of activity performed when the corresponding measurements were taken

-##Measurements
+##Measurements should been made on following variables:

 * tBodyAccMeanX
 * tBodyAccMeanY
- tBodyAccMeanZ
+* tBodyAccMeanZ
- tBodyAccStdX
+* tBodyAccStdX
- tBodyAccStdY
+* tBodyAccStdY
- tBodyAccStdZ
+* tBodyAccStdZ
-tGravityAccMeanX
+* tGravityAccMeanX
-tGravityAccMeanY
+* tGravityAccMeanY
-tGravityAccMeanZ
+* tGravityAccMeanZ
-tGravityAccStdX
+*tGravityAccStdX
 tGravityAccStdY
 tGravityAccStdZ
 tBodyAccJerkMeanX